ryanjoneil/homebrew/README.md

+# ryanjoneil/homebrew

-This tap will give easy access to a few optimization packages and other such thingsthrough homebrew.
+This tap will give easy access to a few optimization packages and other such things through homebrew.

 ```
 brew tap ryanjoneil/homebrew git@github.com:ryanjoneil/homebrew.git